StoicLoofah/my-nanowrimo-novel/novel/12_moving_forward.md

 "To be honest, you don't actually sound that excited about that right now," Drew replied.
 Carl rolled his head to the side to stare at Drew.
 Drew recoiled and put his hands up.
 "My bad.
 But seriously, did you want to talk about it?"

-"What's to talk about?", Carl asked.
+"What's to talk about?"
+Carl asked.
 He pushed himself back to a sitting position.

 "Apparently a lot," Lindsay said.
 "Being an entirely impartial judge of relationships, people only say stuff like that when they have too _much_ to talk about.
 Have you talked to her since the breakup?"